hearvox/postscript/README.txt

 = Settings and Security =

-Admins control the user-roles and post-types allowed to use the Postscript meta box.
-The Settings screen lets you add or remove allowed script/style handles.
+The Settings screen lets you control which user-roles and post-types display the Postscript meta box and which script/style handles users are allowed to enqueue.

 == Installation ==